makrai/notes/huang2104-factual-absive-summ.md

       * Triple-based, Textual entailment-based, QA-based, and Others
   * Weakly supervised metrics need to train on the factual consistency data,
     * documents, model-generated summaries, and factual consistency scores
-* Metaevaluations To compare factual consistency metrics with each other, for
+* Metaevaluations to compare factual consistency metrics with each other
   * We introduce 2 meta-evaluation works about factual consistency
 * existing metrics in Table 1.
 There is code for
   QAGS [Wang+ 2020] FEQA [Durmus+ 2020] FactCC [Kryscinski+ 2020]